Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: The discrete model

 In the sequel, $g \in \Z$ will always denote a generation.
 For $ N \in \N^*$, we parametrize the strength of the selection via a probability distribution $Q_N$ on $\N^*$.
 It will correspond to a number of 'potential parents' sampled by an individual.
 In order to describe the dynamics of our discrete model, we now introduce a graph and the concept of colouring rule:

 \begin{defi} Let $N\in\N^*$ and $V:=\Z\times [N]$.
 Consider a family of independent uniformly on $[N]$ distributed random variables

 and a family of independent $Q_N$ distributed random variables

 with values in $\N^*$.
-Let $\mathcal{E}$ be the set of directed edges \textbf{The genealogical random di-graph} with parameters $N$ and $Q_N$ is the random di-graph $(V,\mathcal{E})$. \end{defi}
+Let $\mathcal{E}$ be the set of directed edges from an individual to its potential parents \textbf{The genealogical random di-graph} with parameters $N$ and $Q_N$ is the random di-graph $(V,\mathcal{E})$. \end{defi}

+For an individual $v$ alive at generation $g$, the variables $(U_{v,k}, k \leq K_v)$ are thus the potential parents of $v$, alive at generation $g-1$.

 The idea of this graph is that we assign types to all the vertices in some generation, and we want to see types propagating in the subsequent generations.
 To do this we need to specify how a vertex is coloured (receive its type), given the types of the vertices in the previous generation which are connected to it.
+Figure 1 is meant to help understanding the following definition, which at first sight can seem technical.

 \begin{defi}[Colouring rule] Let